-- Trend Micro Canada supports employees who are new mothers, fathers or adoptive parents with parental leave top-up payments of up to 100% of salary for up to 8 weeks -- and also offers a generous subsidy to help cover the costs of adoption (to $10,000)
+- Trend Micro Canada supports employees who are new mothers, fathers or adoptive parents with parental leave top-up payments, and also offers a generous subsidy to help cover the costs of adoption (up to $10,000)

-- Employees working at Trend Micro Canada receive 3 weeks of vacation to start, moving to 4 weeks after only 3 years on the job -- additionally, the company offers flexible work hours and telecommuting to help employees balance work and their personal lives
+- Trend Micro Canada offers 3 weeks of starting vacation allowance, moving employees to 4 weeks after only 3 years on the job -- the company also offers flexible work hours, reduced summer hours, and a telecommuting option to help employees balance work and their personal lives